 - You can crush the tablet and mix it with a small amount of soft food such as yogurt, honey, or mashed potato.
 Make sure your child swallows it straight away, without chewing.

 - Shake the medicine well.
 Measure out the right amount using an oral syringe or a medicine spoon.
 You can get these from your pharmacist.
 Do not use a kitchen teaspoon as it will not give the right amount.
 You can also dilute the medicine (measured with a medicine spoon) in a small amount of water or squash.
 Make sure your child takes it all straight away.

 When should the medicine start working?

-Your child’s blood pressure will start to come down straight away, although you will not see any difference in your child.
+Your child’s blood pressure will start to come down after a few days, although you will not see any difference in your child.

 What if my child is sick (vomits)?

-- If your child is sick more than 30 minutes after having a dose of enalapril, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of Enalapril, do not give them another dose.
 Wait until the next normal dose.

 What if I forget to give it?